"

 After running the simulation, the output is shown in below.
 It is obvious that the use of Kalman observer is able to reduce the noises from the system.

-Figure 11: The simulation of Kalman Observer Based Full State Integral Control without noises
+Figure 11: The simulation of a Kalman Observer based full state integral Control without noise

-Figure 12: The simulation of Kalman Observer Based Full State Integral Control with noises
+Figure 12: The simulation of a Kalman Observer based full state integral control with noise

-Here is the link to the code used to produce the simulation results.
+Here is the link to the code used to produce the simulation results:

 Arduino Code and Simulation Link

-Figure 13: The simulation of Kalman Observer Based Full State Integral Control using Arduino for Ball Balancing.
-It is very fun and informative, please read the Arduino code carefully for how it is able to use the Kalman Gain (L) and Integral gain (K) to implement real-time Arduino based ball balancing control precisely using Kalman Observer Based Full State Integral Control technique.
+This exercise is very fun and informative.
+Please read the Arduino code carefully for how to use the Kalman gain (L) and Integral gain (K) to implement real-time Arduino-based ball balancing control precisely, using the Kalman Observer Based Full State Integral Control technique.

 License